ProxymanApp/proxyman-windows-linux/README.md

 ---

-Proxyman is developed by a small engineer team, but we're dedicated to shipping Proxyman that tailors for each platform (macOS, iOS, and Windows).
-It facilitates how we debug apps and bring joyfulness and pleasure to all developers.
+Proxyman is developed by a small engineering team, but we're dedicated to shipping Proxyman that tailors for each platform (macOS, iOS, and Windows).
+It facilitates how we debug apps and bring joy and pleasure to all developers.

 We're genuinely happy if you purchase a license to support the development ❤️